kape6379/CSCI3656_Group_Project/project.md

     * They provide open source management to help maintain large open source projects including SciPy.

 ## Utilized Features
 Scipy has a sub-package dedicated to interpolation.
-Scipy.interpolate offers functions that can interpolate in many dimensions utilizing various.
+Scipy.interpolate offers functions that can interpolate in many dimensions utilizing various methods.
 For our project we utilized three functions.
 - # scipy.interpolate.NearestNDInterpolator
 	<p> This function performs a simple nearest neighbors interpolation in any dimension.</p>
 - # scipy.interpolate.LinearNDInterpolator